 Homologation of Norfrisa and Cárnica Batallé for the export of meat products to China.

-The Sanglas Farm in Zamora is awarded the Porc d’Or prize by the MAPAMA (Ministry of Agriculture) for the best Spanish farm in terms of animal welfare, biosecurity and environmental management
+The Sanglas Farm in San Cebrián de Castro (Zamora) is awarded the Porc d’Or prize by the MAPAMA (Ministry of Agriculture) for the best Spanish farm in terms of animal welfare, biosecurity and environmental management

-The Sanglas Farm in Zamora is given the Porc d’Or Award, with a DIAMOND distinction, for the best Spanish pig farm.
+The Sanglas Farm in San Cebrián de Castro (Zamora) is given the Porc d’Or Award, with a DIAMOND distinction, for the best Spanish pig farm.

 Commissioning of a facility for the fully automated washing of all types of trays, pallets and containers.
 Commissioning of freezing chambers for third countries, with a capacity for 6,500 pallets.